-Obvious situations: aircraft control, nuclear reactor, pace maker Surprising situations: denial-of-service attacks.

-malicious adversary learns your ad-hoc hash function (e.g., by reading Java API) and causes a big pile-up in a single slot that grinds performance to a halt
+Obvious situations: aircraft control, nuclear reactor, pace maker Surprising situations: denial-of-service attacks malicious adversary learns your ad-hoc hash function (e.g., by reading Java API) and causes a big pile-up in a single slot that grinds performance to a halt For critical usages, we expect unconditional/information-theoretic guarantee, not the ones that rely on computational assumptions.

-Hashing Performance
+Ideal Hashing Performance

 Ideal hash function.
-Maps arbitrary m elements uniformly at random to n hash slots.
+Maps arbitrary m elements (could be dynamic) uniformly at random to n hash slots.

-- Such requirement guarantees a low number of collisions in expectation, even if the data is chosen by an adversary. - Running times of all operations depend on length of chains - Average length of chain $= \alpha = m/n$ - Choose $n \approx m \Rightarrow \text{expect } O(1)$ per insert, lookup, or delete
+- Such requirement guarantees a low number of collisions in expectation, even if the data is chosen by an adversary. - Running times of all operations depend on length of chains - Average length of chain $= \alpha = m/n$ - Choose $n \approx m \Rightarrow$ expect O(1) per insert, lookup, or delete

 Attempt.
-Pick a random function from all hash function that maps U to \mathbb{Z}n (truly random).
+Pick a function randomly from all hash function that maps U to \mathbb{Z}n (truly random).
 The adversary knows the set of all hash functions, but doesn't know the random choice you make.

 Challenge.
-The set of all functions is too large \sim even not be efficiently sampleable

-Universal Hashing (Carter-Wegman 1980s)
+The set of all functions is too large \rightsquigarrow even not be efficiently sampleable Universal Hashing (Carter-Wegman 1980s)